WolframResearch/wolfram-notebook-embedder/docs/LibraryInterface.md

 Notebooks on an [Enterprise Private Cloud](https://www.wolfram.com/enterprise-private-cloud/) can be embedded as well, as long as they are public.
 Just use the cloud object URL pointing to your EPC as the `notebookURL`.

-The function `mount` returns a `Promise` resolving to an object with various methods to control the notebook, e.g.:
+The function `embed` returns a `Promise` resolving to an object with various methods to control the notebook, e.g.:

 * `setAttributes(options)`: changes embedding attributes
-* `unmount()`: call this function when the embedded notebook is no longer needed, e.g. because the node it is mounted in disappears
+* `detach()`: call this function when the embedded notebook is no longer needed, e.g. because the node it is embedded in disappears
 * `addEventListener(eventName, callback)`: registers an event listener
 * `removeEventListener(eventName, callback)`: unregisters an event listener
 * many other notebook-related functions, e.g. `getDimensions()`, `getCells()`, `evaluateExpression(expr)`